Albert Bregman: Auditory scene analysis

-Bregman developed the concept of auditory stream segregation (also called "streaming") to describe how a single sequence of sounds could be interpreted by the auditory system as two or more concurrent streams of sound.
-Extensive research by Bregman and his students and postdoctoral fellows exposed many of the acoustic variables that controlled this process.
-Eventually he came to think of streaming as a part of a larger auditory process, which he called "auditory scene analysis" (ASA), a process responsible for analyzing the complex mixture of sound that reaches the listener's ears and for building distinct perceptual representations of the individual acoustic sources that were buried in the mixture.
+Bregman developed and defined the concept of auditory stream segregation (also known as "streaming") to describe how a single sequence of sounds could be interpreted by the human auditory system as two or more concurrent streams of sound.
+Extensive research by Bregman and his students uncovered many of the acoustic variables that controlled this process.
+Eventually, Bregman came to contextualize streaming as a part of a larger auditory process, which he called "auditory scene analysis" (ASA), and defined as a process responsible for analyzing the mixture of sound that reaches a listener's ears and building distinct perceptual representations of the individual acoustic sources buried in the mixture.

-Bregman's work on ASA had influences outside the field of experimental psychology.
-In a field called Computational auditory scene analysis (CASA), the principles of ASA have been used in the development of computer systems that carry out ASA automatically, for example segregating speech from other concurrent sounds.
-The principles have been applied to music to explain the segregation and integration of musical sounds and have also been applied to speech perception ASA has been found in human newborns and in non-human animals, suggesting an innate basis for the process.
+Bregman's work on ASA has had a significant impact outside the field of experimental psychology.
+His principles of ASA have been instrumental in the field of computational auditory scene analysis (CASA), and in the development of computer systems that automatically carry out ASA by segregating speech from other concurrent sounds.
+Bregman's principles have also been applied to music, in order to explain the segregation and integration of musical sounds, and have found further applications in speech perception.
+ASA has been observed in newborns and in non-human animals, suggesting an innate basis for the process.

-In 1992, Bregman set up an electronic mail list, AUDITORY, on the topic of auditory perception.
-Administered by Professor Daniel P. Ellis, Dept. of Electrical Engineering, Columbia University, it includes over 2500 researchers and practitioners of the auditory arts and sciences in about 45 countries (as of Aug 2011).
+In 1992, Bregman set up an electronic mailing list on the topic of auditory perception.
+Administered by Daniel P. Ellis of Columbia University, it includes over 2500 researchers and practitioners of auditory science in 45 countries.

 Honors and awards

-Bregman was elected fellow of the Canadian Psychological Association (CPA) in 1978, the American Psychological Association in 1984, and the Royal Society of Canada in 1995.
-From 1984 to 1986 he held a Killam Research Fellowship from the Canada Council.
-In 1995 he was awarded the Jacques Rousseau Medal for interdisciplinary contributions by the Association francophone pour le savoir.
-In 2004, he received the CPA Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science and in 2012, the Queen Elizabeth II Diamond Jubilee Medal from the Governor General of Canada.
+Bregman was elected as a fellow of the Canadian Psychological Association (CPA) in 1978, the American Psychological Association in 1984, and the Royal Society of Canada in 1995.
+From 1984 to 1986, he held a Killam Research Fellowship from the Canada Council for the Arts.
+In 1995, he was awarded the Jacques Rousseau Medal for interdisciplinary contributions by the Association francophone pour le savoir of Quebec.
+In 2004, he received the CPA Donald O. Hebb Award for Distinguished Contributions to Psychology as a Science, and in 2012, the Governor General of Canada awarded him the Queen Elizabeth II Diamond Jubilee Medal.

-Bregman's extensive research on ASA yielded one book, one audio compact disk, three articles in encyclopedias or handbooks, 16 book chapters, and 53 papers in scientific journals.
-In addition he published 12 scientific articles on other perception-related topics, and six on human memory.
+Bregman's extensive research on ASA has yielded one book, three encyclopedia articles, 16 book chapters, and 53 papers in scientific journals.
+In addition, he has published 12 scientific articles on various perception-related topics, and six additional publications on human memory.